Skip to content

 Changes take effect at the next scheduled purge execution.
 Modified retention periods do not retroactively delete data; the new threshold applies going forward.

-To quickly enable or disable purging for a table without editing:
+To quickly enable or disable purging for a table without editing all settings:

 Disabled tables remain in the configuration but skip all purge operations.
 Use this to temporarily prevent deletion during investigations, audits, or troubleshooting without losing your retention settings.